December 20, 2017

 1. Get your financials in order — go beyond just getting pre-approved.
 If you want to be competitive, having a fully underwritten pre-approval before even searching for properties is key.
 You’ll have an edge over other buyers if you take the time to go through this step, for a couple of reasons.

 First, it means as a buyer you can go in without contingencies.
-With so many multiple offers, this will give you an advantage to come without a finance contingency.
+With so many multiple offers, this will give you the advantage to place offers without financial contingencies.

 Second, you can reduce the transaction timeframe by 1–2 weeks, potentially allowing you to close faster than other buyers.
 The home will still go through the appraisal process, but timelines related to approving you as a buyer will be reduced.